apache/beam/website/src/documentation/execution-model.md

 # Apache Beam Execution Model

 The Beam model allows runners to execute your pipeline in different ways.
-Depending on the runner’s choices, you may observe various effects as a result.
-This page describes the effects of these choices so you can better understand how Beam pipelines execute.
+You may observe various effects as a result of the runner’s choices.
+This page describes these effects so you can better understand how Beam pipelines execute.

-**Table of Contents:**
-* TOC
+* toc
 {:toc}

 ## Processing of elements